2012 Asian Junior Badminton Championships: Venue

 This tournament was held at Gimcheon Indoor Stadium in Gimcheon, Gyeongbuk, South Korea.

 Medalists

-In the mixed team event, Japan claim the title for the first time after defeat China with the score 3–0.
-In the individuals event, South Korea ensure two titles after won the mixed and girls' doubles event.
-Japan, India, and Indonesia seize a title by winning the boys' singles, girls' singles and boys' doubles events respectively.
+In the mixed team event, Japan claimed the title for the first time after defeating China with the score 3–0.
+In the individuals event, South Korea ensured two titles after winning the mixed and girls' doubles event.
+Japan, India, and Indonesia seized a title each by winning the boys' singles, girls' singles and boys' doubles events respectively.